top of page

 CAN'T I JUST BUY SOME RIBS AND BACON?

-Unfortunately for you, the USDA mandates that individual cuts may only be sold when an animal is processed in an inspected facility, and kept in a freezer dedicated solely to meat that had been processed in those facilities.
+Unfortunately for you, the USDA mandates that individual cuts may only be sold when an animal is processed in an inspected facility, and kept in a freezer dedicated solely to meat that has been processed in those facilities.
 Because we don’t reserve freezer space for strictly retail sales, and because we don't use USDA inspected slaughterhouses, we aren’t able to offer individual cuts.

 SO WAIT, WHERE EXACTLY IS MY ANIMAL BEING PROCESSED THEN?